The Dold-Kan Correspondence and Coalgebra Structures: A comparison of coalgebra categories

 \subsection{Dold-Kan functors for coalgebras}

-The Dold-Kan correspondence asserts that \textbf{SVct} and \textbf{DGVct} are essentially the same.
+The Dold-Kan correspondence asserts that \textbf{SVct} and \textbf{DGVct} are equivalent.
 This equivalence of categories is achieved by the normalization functor $N$ and its inverse $\Gamma$.
-We refer to \cite[8.8.4]{Wei94} for a detailed description of these functors.
-Moreover, it is well-known that the normalized versions of the Alexander-Whitney map $AW \colon N(A \widehat{\otimes} B) \rightarrow NA \otimes NB$ and of the shuffle map $\nabla \colon NA \otimes NB \rightarrow N(A \widehat{\otimes} B)$ both turn the normalization functor into a monoidal functor.
-From these observations, we derive that the normalization functor $N$ and its inverse $\Gamma$ pass on the level of comonoids as stated in propositions below.
+For a fuller description of these functors, we refer to \cite[8.8.4]{Wei94}.
+Moreover, it is well-known that the normalized version of the shuffle map $\nabla \colon NA \otimes NB \rightarrow N(A \widehat{\otimes} B)$ makes the normalization functor $N$ lax monoidal while the Alexander-Whitney map $AW \colon N(A \widehat{\otimes} B) \rightarrow NA \otimes NB$ makes it oplax monoidal.
+We refer to \cite[Chapter VIII, Section 8, Corollaries 8.6, 8.9]{Mac63} for a detailed description of the Alexander-Whitney and shuffle maps and their normalized versions.
+From these observations we derive that the normalization functor $N$ and its inverse $\Gamma$ pass to the level of comonoids as stated in the propositions below.

 \begin{prop} If $(A,\Delta _A,\varepsilon _A)$ is a simplicial coalgebra, then $(NA,\Delta _{NA},\varepsilon _{NA})$ is a differential graded coalgebra with a comultiplication given by the composition